sketchware/sketchware.github.io/docs/component-firebase-db.md

 sidebar_label: Firebase DB
 ---

-Firebase DB is an online, real-time database used to store and read data.
+Firebase DB is an online, real-time database used to store and read **text data**.

 ## Example

-Creating and saving a post information on Firebase Database.
+- Creating and saving a post information on Firebase Database.

 ![example](assets/component-firebase-database/example.png)

+## Other uses
+- Saving usernames with emails
+- Get data from a centralised area with constant updates from other users.

 <br/>